coldfumonkeh/CFWavPlayer/README.md

     .restart();
 ```

-In the above example, we play the audio for ten seconds, then restart it from the very beginning, playing it through to the end.
+In the above example we play the audio for ten seconds then restart it from the very beginning, playing it through to the end.

 ## Multiple sounds at once!